Tunisia entry requirements for Peru passport holders

 Frequently asked questions

-No. There is no visa on arrival for Peruvian passport holders.
-You must obtain a visa from a Tunisian embassy or consulate before you travel.
+No. Peruvian passport holders are not eligible for visa-on-arrival.
+You must have a visa issued by a Tunisian embassy or consulate before you travel.
+Without it, you'll be denied boarding by the airline.

 Official sources